felipebn/clean-jenkins/README.md

 CSS and JS to implement a Rackspace Canon based as a theme for [Jenkins CI](http://jenkins-ci.org/).

-Based and teste on Jenkins 1.57X
+Based and tested on Jenkins 1.57X

 ### Before